 Information on career exploration, labor market information, transfer requirements and job search techniques are available.
-Individualized career counseling is provided by the college counselors and advisors.
+Individualized career counseling is provided by the college counselors.

-Career Services and the Career Resource Center are managed and staffed by the advising and counseling staff at the college.
-For more information, please contact any of the advisors or counselors in the Student Services area on campus.
+Career Services and the Career Resource Center are managed and staffed by the counseling staff at the college.
+For more information, please contact the counselors in the Student Services area on campus.

 Students have access to several career planning and job seeking resources on campus.
 In addition to the Career Resource Center, current job postings from employers and agencies are maintained on bulletin boards on campus.
 General categories are posted on the main board near the campus Information Window.
 Law Enforcement, Nursing, Biological Sciences, and Geospatial Technologies openings are posted near the faculty and department office areas of the respective programs.